Approaching Shakespeare can be a daunting and challenging task for any actor. But it’s an important skill to have.

 Know What You’re Talking About

-The first thing you need to do is know what you’re character is talking about.
+The first thing you need to do is know what your character is talking about.
 You can’t work on your monologue at all until you’ve done this.
-It can be hard to understand at first, due to the poetic nature of the text.
-So, a good thing to do is to translate it into modern English.
-How would you say these things today?
-Make sure to make a note of any specific words you don’t understand and look them up.
+It can be hard to understand at first, due to the poetic nature of Shakespeare’s writing.

 If you’re really stuck, check out No Fear Shakespeare, where you can read full translations of many plays.
 Don’t worry, you’re not cheating!
 It’s simply research and using the tools you need in order to do your job.